lamine29/RTE-Energy-Analysis-V2/README.md

 Refer to the RTE Open Data API documentation for endpoint details, authentication, and recommended call intervals.

+---

+## Data Extraction and Loading Logic

+The data pipeline follows a multi-stage approach to ensure data integrity and flexibility for downstream analysis:

+1. **Extraction to Bronze Layer (Semi-Structured JSON):**
+   - All raw data is first extracted from the RTE APIs and saved as JSON files (semi-structured format).
+This forms the "bronze" layer, preserving the original structure and details of the API responses for traceability and reprocessing if needed.

+2. **Transformation to Silver Layer (Structured CSV, Still Bronze):**
+   - The JSON files from the bronze layer are then parsed and transformed into structured CSV files.
+These CSV files are still considered part of the bronze layer, as they represent semi-processed data that is not yet fully integrated into the analytics system.
+This step standardizes the data, making it easier to analyze and load into relational databases.

+3. **Loading into Database (Gold Layer):**
+   - The structured CSV files (bronze) are loaded into the SQLite database.
+Once the data is in the database, it is considered to be in the "gold" layer.
+This final step enables efficient querying, aggregation, and integration with visualization tools like Streamlit.

+This multi-layer approach (Bronze → Gold) ensures that raw and semi-processed data is always available for reprocessing, while also providing clean, structured data for analytics and reporting.

+---

 ## API Calls Recommendation

 - **Actual Generation Per production type:** One call per hour for 155 days interval.
-First date: 15/12/2014
+First date: 15/12/2014.
+The API response is saved as a JSON file for each call.

-- **Actual Generation Per Unit:** One call per hour with an intervall of 7 days intervals.
-First data : 13/12/2011
+- **Actual Generation Per Unit:** One call per hour with an interval of 7 days.
+First data: 13/12/2011.
+The API response is saved as a JSON file for each call.

-- **Water Reserve:** One Call per week on wednesday and 1 year call -**mix_15_min_time_scale** : Intervalle of 14 days
+- **Water Reserve:** One call per week on Wednesday and 1 year call.
+The API response is saved as a JSON file for each call.

+- **mix_15_min_time_scale:** Interval of 14 days.
+The API response is saved as a JSON file for each call.

+All API responses are stored as JSON files for further processing and analysis.

 ---